Zion Williamson: Junior season

 As a junior, Williamson averaged 36.8 points, 13 rebounds, 3 steals, and 2.5 blocks per game.
-Entering the season, he was among 50 players selected to the Naismith Prep Player of the Year Award watch list.
 Starting in the 2016–17 season, Williamson was propelled into the national spotlight for his viral highlight videos.
-He made his season debut on November 15, 2016, recording 42 points and 16 rebounds in a win over Cardinal Newman High School.
-In the same month, his highlights drew the praise of NBA player Stephen Curry.
-On November 24, Williamson erupted for 50 points, including 10 dunks, along with 16 rebounds and 5 blocks versus Proviso East High School at the Tournament of Champions.
 In a 73–53 victory over Gray Collegiate Academy at the Chick-fil-A Classic on December 21, he posted a tournament-record 53 points and 16 rebounds, shooting 25-of-28 from the field.
 On December 30, Williamson recorded 31 points and 14 rebounds to win most valuable player (MVP) at the Farm Bureau Insurance Classic.
 On January 15, 2017, he received nationwide publicity after rapper Drake wore his jersey in an Instagram post.

 Williamson surpassed the 2,000-point barrier on January 20, when he tallied 48 points against Oakbrook Preparatory School.
 On February 14, he led Spartanburg Day past Oakbrook Prep for their first SCISA Region I-2A title, chipping in a game-high 37 points in a 105–49 rout.
 Williamson broke the state record for most 30-point games in a season, with 27 by the end of the regular season.
 He repeated as SCISA Region I-2A Player of the Year.
 High school sports website MaxPreps named him National Junior of the Year and to the High School All-American first team, while USA Today High School Sports gave him All-USA first team recognition.
-On April 22, 2017, Williamson recorded 26 points and 7 rebounds for his AAU team SC Supreme in a loss to highly touted recruit Romeo Langford and Twenty Two Vision at an Adidas Gauntlet tournament.
 In June, he appeared on the cover of basketball magazine Slam.
-Williamson, in a highly publicized AAU game on July 27, scored 28 points and led SC Supreme to a 104–92 win over 2019 class recruit LaMelo Ball and Big Ballers at the Adidas Uprising Summer Championships.
-In August, he was named MVP of the 2017 Adidas Nations camp after averaging 22.5 points and 7.2 rebounds through 6 games.